Make lunch count! Read on to find healthy meal prep ideas and easy meal prep recipes that will make you look forward to lunch each day.

 - What to make:

 Last but not least, leftovers(!) are a great lunch to take to work.
-Many soups, stews, and curries taste better on the second day, so you’ll do yourself a favor by setting aside a serving for lunch.
+Many soups, stews, and curries taste better on the second day, so you’ll do yourself a favor by making a meal plan ahead of time and setting aside a serving for lunch.
 Loaded veggie pizzas and veggie patties also keep well.

 - How to meal prep: Make dinner!